1-on-1 Creative Writing Instruction + Manuscript Editing

 - prefer to work privately with an instructor as opposed to learning in a group class;

-- wish to create a flexible schedule during any time of year;
+- wish to create a flexible schedule during any season;

-- enjoy intensive learning as this course is a combination of fiction writing and manuscript editing lessons;
+- enjoy intensive learning as this course is combines elements of fiction writing and manuscript editing lessons;

 - can work at a minimum pace of about 20 pages of new writing (or editing) per class.